 Stuart G. Walesh, practicing as an independent consultant, provides management, engineering, and education/training services to private, public, academic, and volunteer sector organizations.
 Current and past clients include the American Council of Engineering Companies (ACEC), the American Society of Civil Engineers (ASCE), Blue Sky Financial Partners, Bonar Group, Boston Society of Civil Engineers, BSA Life Structures, California State Polytechnic University, CDM, Castilla La Mancha University, Christopher B. Burke Engineering, Clark Dietz, DLZ, Daimler Chrysler, Donohue & Associates, Earth Tech, Harris County (TX) Flood Control District, Hinshaw & Culbertson, Indiana Department of Natural Resources, J. F. New, Leggette-Brashears-Graham, Midwest Geosciences Group, MSA Professional Services, National Precast Concrete Association, PBS&J, Pennoni Associates, Purdue University/

-Indiana Department of Transportation, Rust Environment and Infrastructure, Taylor Associates, University of New Haven, University of Wisconsin Engineering Professional Development, U.S. Environmental Protection Agency, Vanasse Hangen Brustlin, Wright Water Engineers, and the communities of Evansville, Pendleton, and Valparaiso, IN.
+Indiana Department of Transportation, Rust Environment and Infrastructure, Taylor Associates, Transportation Learning Network, University of New Haven, University of Wisconsin Engineering Professional Development, U.S. Environmental Protection Agency, Vanasse Hangen Brustlin, Wright Water Engineers, and the communities of Evansville, Pendleton, and Valparaiso, IN.

 After earning a BS in Civil Engineering at Valparaiso University, Stu obtained a MSE at The Johns Hopkins University and a PhD from the University of Wisconsin-Madison.
 He is a licensed professional engineer in Indiana and Wisconsin.